AguaClara/high_rate_sedimentation-DEPRECATED/Reports/HRS 2018 Summer Final Report.md

 Figure 22: Flat bottom insert of the sedimentation tank.

-**Results**: Due to the flat geometry of the new insert, flocs built up from the beginning of the experiment, allowing only a small jetstream of water+flocs to flow through the very center of the recirculator.
+**Results**: Due to the flat geometry of the new insert, flocs built up from the beginning of the experiment, allowing only a small jetstream of water and flocs to flow through the very center of the recirculator.
 During the first hour of experimentation, the floc buildup at the bottom was growing at a rate of 1/2" every 10 minutes all around in the 1" diameter sedimentation tank.
 There were no initial signs of floc blanket formation so the experiment was stopped after 1 hour.

 <p align = center>
   <a href="https://www.youtube.com/watch?v=ayDQifTPa88&feature=youtu.be">